ntop/ntopng/doc/src/web_gui/flows.rst

   :align: center
   :alt: Live Flows Analysis Client / Server Criteria

-Using the aggregation criteria "Client / Server" it's possible to aggregate the live flows by the couple client-server and undertstand the amount of flows, traffic and hosts having a particular client-server.
+Using the aggregation criteria "Client / Server" it's possible to aggregate the live flows by the couple client-server and understand the amount of flows, traffic and hosts having a particular client-server.
 By clicking on the icon at the left of the client, the user is going to jump to the live flow page with the selected client and server filtered.
 Instead, by clicking on the client or on the server, the user is going to jump to the host_details page of the selected client or server.